How to reduce the risk of falls in the bathroom

 Safety bars are your best friend

-While you may have already had a functional walk in bath installed in your bathroom, the fact that mobility issues cause problems with balance means that a fall could still happen at any time.
+While you may have already had a functional walk in shower or bath installed in your bathroom, the fact that mobility issues cause problems with balance means that a fall could still happen at any time.
 This is why the installation of safety bars is one of the most popular bathroom ideas in terms of safety, providing stability when it is needed most.
 In terms of positioning, it’s always best to put them at arm height on the nearest wall to the bath door so they can be easily reached.
 Don’t think that a towel rail will serve as an appropriate replacement, as they will not be able to support much weight and using them for support could result in a serious accident.
 A quick fix could be to purchase a U-shaped safety rail which clamps around the side of the bath easily and offers good levels of support.

 Invest in non-slip matting